wuciawe/wuciawe.github.io/_posts/2016-06-09-notes-on-collaborative-filtering.md

 I remember that in the early version of the implementation of mahout, it uses this kind of models for collaborative filtering.

+#### content based models

+The content based models are similar to the item-oriented approaches, the difference is that in the content models the similarities between items are calculated by the profiles or the attributions of the items.

+It might also make sense to build a content based model based the user-profiles.

+After obtaining the similarities between items/users, we apply similar formulae to estimate the ratings from a set of nearest items/users' ratings.

 ### Latent factor model

+There are many kinds of latent factor models: pLSA, Latent Dirichlet Allocation, SVD and so on.

+In this post, the matrix factorization approach will be discussed, specifically the SVD.

 In this approach, each user \\(u\\) is associated with a user vector \\(\boldsymbol{x\_{u}}\\) and each item \\(i\\) is associated with an item vector \\(\boldsymbol{y\_{i}}\\), then the rating made by